aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. Use of Async/Await to fetch API
 2. Try-Catch Method to Catch errors

+### 12 Array WarmUP
+In this project cum Assignment, I have 1 short assignment to practice javascript array.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. Various array method